tubbo/homer/README.md

 If you write a useful shell script or executable, Homer can copy this file to a directory in your `$PATH`.
 Homer uses the `~/bin` directory for this purpose, and keeps files in this directory checked in to Git so you can share them in your home directory repo.
+Upon initialization, Homer will also `chmod +x` this entire directory to ensure that files created within it will default to be executable by the current user.

 ```bash
 $ homer script bin/find-and-replace-in-project